vinitmilishia/SuitePortalAssignmentVinit/README.md

 # SuitePortal

-This repository is a monorepo containing the code for an API server and frontend Web App.
+This repository is intended to be a starter project for your assignment.

+Please review `./Requirements.md` for more detailed instructions about this assignment.

-The API server is built using the [NESTJS](https://nestjs.com/) framework The Web App is built using the [Angular](https://angular.io/) framework
+* The API server is built using the [NESTJS](https://nestjs.com/) framework
+* The Web App is built using the [Angular](https://angular.io/) framework

 You can build the project using the [Nx](https://nx.dev/) command line tools